alexqguo/pizza-box-game/README.md

   * This could be a thing in the drawer that has a message telling the player what to do
 * Pick a preset of rules to start your game
   * Possibly remove initial spaces, or have different loadouts/presets
-* Formatting of messages
-  * Show the current player, timestamp, author of rule they landed on
 * Consider different behavior - quarter first appears on its own then the current player has to click it to initiate new shape creation.
 Will make localStorage unnecessary
   * In theory you can still break the game if you leave the page right after flipping and not having modified your shape at least one time
 * Add (and remove?) players on the fly